Tondi-Foundation/Tondi-Standard-Proposal/README.md

 ## 📚 Documentation

-### OP CODE Reference
+### OP Code Reference

 - **[OP_CODE_Summary_Document.md](./OP_CODE_Summary_Document.md)** - Comprehensive documentation of all Tondi opcodes based on client source code analysis.
 Includes categorized opcodes, KIP-10 transaction introspection features, disabled opcodes for security, and usage examples.

 ---

 ## ✍️ How to Propose a TSP

-1. Fork this repository.
+1. Fork this repository
-2. Create a new file under `/tsp` named `tsp-xxxx.md`, where `xxxx` is your draft number.
+2. Create a new file under `/tsp` named `tsp-xxxx.md`, where `xxxx` is your draft number
-3. Write the TSP using the official [TSP Template](./TSP-TEMPLATE.md).
+3. Write the TSP using the official [TSP Template](./TSP-TEMPLATE.md)
-4. Submit a Pull Request.
+4. Submit a Pull Request
-5. The TSP editors and the community will review and assign an official number.
+5. The TSP editors and the community will review and assign an official number

 ---